openUC2/UC2-GIT/CONTRIBUTING.md

 # Contribute to UC2

 This project is open so that anyone can get involved.
 We welcome all community contributions to the UC2 project.
+Every contribution is meaningful, whether you catch bugs, make performance improvements, and help with documentation.
 We appreciate your time and effort to make open-science great!

 When contributing to our project, please first discuss the change you wish to make via issue, email *info@useetoo.org*, or any other method with the maintainers of this repository before making a change.
 The following lines are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.